lilyzhouZYJ/note-taker/README.md

 A website for taking notes!

+## Dependencies

+- Mongoose: an Object Document Mapping library, to make interaction with MongoDB easier.

 ## Usage

 Run `npm start`, which runs the start script `node app.js` as specified in `package.json`, to start the server!